 It seems like almost every day we get a question from a client along the lines of, “Can you set person X’s role to System Administrator so they can see everything?”

-Not only does that sentence not make sense (roles and profiles are different) it underscores how confusing Salesforce is for non-technical users.
+Not only does that sentence not make sense (roles and profiles are different), it underscores how confusing Salesforce administration can be for non-technical users.